Best winter wildlife spectacles in the UK

 Robin on a branch in winter

-Spotting a robin redbreast in your garden is a cheering sight on a cold winter’s day/Credit: Hans Davis Photography, Getty Images
+Spotting a robin redbreast in your garden is a cheering sight on a cold winter’s day.
+Credit: Hans Davis Photography, Getty

-The robin's song is utilised to mark territory and therefore it is an important sound to listen out for on a family woodland walk.
-Furthermore the robin is a more likely animal to spot due to its red plumage accentuated for warmth in the winter, and their fierce quest for worms on the ground result in them often being seen by visitors in woodlands and gardens.
+The robin's song is utilised to mark territory and therefore it's an important sound to listen out for on a family woodland walk.
+The red plumage of older birds makes them easy to spot, and their fierce quest for worms on the ground result in them often being seen by visitors in woodlands and gardens.

 This website is owned and published by Our Media Ltd. www.ourmedia.co.uk